AMtestRobbin/ds-challenge-1/README.md

 # Solution to Asia Miles Data Challenge

+Currently tested on Python 3.6, Ubuntu 16.04.5

+# Guidence of files

 model.pkl - model file including Ridge, BayesianRidge, Lasso and XGBoost

 work.ipynb - main work and training code (as reference only)